dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

 Writing text using Markdown
 ----------------------------

 .. card::

     #.
-        Add a Markdown box.
+        Create a new markdown cell by hovering your mouse over an existing block (near the border) and pressing the :menuselection:`+ Markdown` option.

         .. image:: /learn-more/images/VSC-markdownadd.png
            :width: 100%
            :align: center

         You can use this option to write some text inside of your Jupyter Notebook using LaTeX.
-This is specially useful when you need to write complex mathematical equations.
+This is especially useful when you need to write complex mathematical equations.

     #.